-(4) LGBTQIA+ affirming: I value diversity of all kinds, and try my best to understand and counter bias, inequity, and oppression.
+(4) Culturally responsive & LGBTQIA+ affirming: I value diversity of all kinds, and try my best to understand and counter bias, inequity, and oppression.
 I see people in context and offer exploration and support about how systems of oppression might be impacting someone’s well-being.
-I want to extend a warm welcome to our trans*, gender non-conforming, gender-diverse, and LGBQIA+ community.
+I want to extend a warm welcome to our trans*, non-binary, gender non-conforming, gender-diverse, and LGBTQIA+ community.
 In addition to therapy services, I am available to provide assessments and letters of support for individuals seeking gender-affirming medical procedures.
 These pre-surgical assessments and letters are provided free of charge in order to reduce barriers and promote health equity.
 Similarly, I offer assessments and letters free of charge to individuals who have immigrated to the U.S. seeking political asylum.

 If you would like to learn more, please feel free to reach out to me at firstname.lastname@example.org to schedule a phone consultation.
 I look forward to connecting!

-Links: You can learn more about some of the approaches I use here: Prolonged Exposure (PTSD), Cognitive Processing Therapy (PTSD), Exposure and Response Prevention (OCD), behavioral treatment of anxiety, and Motivational Interviewing.
+Links: You can learn more about some of the approaches I use here: Prolonged Exposure (PTSD), Cognitive Processing Therapy (PTSD), Exposure and Response Prevention (OCD), behavioral treatment of anxiety, Motivational Interviewing and Acceptance and Commitment Therapy.
 You can learn more about evidence-based practice here.